barnabym/nfttimeline/README.md

 # 2021

 January 2021 - Launch of the Ethblock.art Generative Platform

+DigitalaX - https://www.digitalax.xyz/homepage - first NFT fashion operating system.
+New format for fashion that allows other NFTs to be associated with it. first NFT fashion item that allows staking

 nftartboxes.io - Pranksy - first art loot box NFT